MicrosoftDocs/customer-insights/ci-docs/remove-duplicates.md

 The system-defined rules apply if no deduplication rules are added.

-- The primary key is deduplicated.
+- Deduplicate on primary keys
-  For any records with the same primary key, the **Most filled** record (the one with the fewest null values) is the winner.
+  Records with the same primary key are deduplicated.
+The winning record is the MAX(PK), meaning the first of the duplicate records in the data set is selected as the winner.
-- Any cross-entity matching rules are applied to the entity.
-  For example: In the match step, if entity A is matched against entity B on *FullName* and *DateofBirth*, then entity A is also deduplicated by *FullName* and *DateofBirth*.
-Because *FullName* and *DateofBirth* are valid keys for identifying a customer in entity A, these keys are also valid for identifying duplicate customers in entity A.
+- Deduplicate by applying cross-entity matching rules On the matching conditions step, any rules used to match an entity to another entity are applied as a deduplication rule to that entity.
+For example: If a rule matches entity A to entity B on *FullName* and *DateofBirth*, then entity A and Entity B are also deduplicated by *FullName* and *DateofBirth*.
+Because *FullName* and *DateofBirth* are used to match unique customers across entities, they are also used to identify and remove duplicate customers in each entity.

 ## Include enriched entities (preview)